SkyN9ne/PartnerCenterSDK/sdk/README.md

 ## Getting Started

-Before you build the application, update the values in the *App.config* file to reflect the Azure AD authentication information you created in [Partner Center authentication](https://docs.microsoft.com/partner-center/develop/partner-center-authentication).
+Before you build the application, update the values in the `App.config` file to reflect the Azure AD authentication information you created in [Partner Center authentication](https://docs.microsoft.com/partner-center/develop/partner-center-authentication).
 Specifically, you should use your integration sandbox account settings during early development or for testing in production.

-Under **ScenarioSettings** in the *App.config* file, you can set parameters that will be automatically passed into the scenarios that you run.
+Under `ScenarioSettings` in the `App.config` file, you can set parameters that will be automatically passed into the scenarios that you run.

-To modify the list of scenarios that are run, comment out lines in **MainScenarios** or in an individual **Get Scenarios** method found in the *Program.cs* file.
+To modify the list of scenarios that are run, comment out lines in `MainScenarios` or in an individual **Get Scenarios** method found in the `Program.cs` file.

 ## Prerequisites

 With previous versions of this sample there were configurations for user credentials.
 Those configurations have been removed, and now you will be prompted to enter the credentials upon execution.
-This change was made due to the upcoming requirement to use multi-factor authentication (MFA) when access Partner Center and the Partner Center API using app + user authentication.
+This change was made due to the upcoming requirement to use multi-factor authentication (MFA) when accessing Partner Center and the Partner Center API using app + user authentication.
 Please note that the approach used by this application to obtain user credentials is just one way this operation can be performed.
 It is recommended that you review the [Secure App Model](../secure-app-model/README.md) sample for more information.

 ### Azure Active Directory